onefastsnail/hello-wordpress-docker-circleci/README.md

 4. `yarn install` to install our build deps
 5. `yarn dev` to run the build tools for development
 6. And enjoy [http://localhost](http://localhost)

+## Development flow

+1. Run `yarn dev` to start Webpack and Gulp to watch files to bundle
+1. Do your code changes, and commit them
+2. Upon committing this will run npm tests such as linting, project tests etc
+3. A Git push will trigger CircleCI to build and deploy the project

+To mock a build in production, ie with copying files rather mounted volumes, run `docker-compose -f docker-compose-production-test.yml up -d --build`

 ## Wordpress